Polymer/old-docs-site/app/2.0/docs/devguide/style-shadow-dom.md

 <x-foo></x-foo>
 ```

-## Use `custom-style` in document-level styles
+## Use `custom-style` in document-level styles {#custom-style}
+}

 Browsers that implement the current Shadow DOM v1 specifications will automatically encapsulate styles, scoping them to the elements in which they were defined.

 Some browsers have not implemented the Shadow DOM v1 specifications.
 To make sure your apps and elements display correctly in these browsers, you'll need to use `custom-style` to ensure that styling information doesn't "leak" into the local DOM of your elements.

 `custom-style` enables a set of polyfills that ensure that styles in your apps and elements behave as you would expect from the Shadow DOM v1 specifications, even in browsers that don't implement these specifications.

-To ensure that your styles behave according to the Shadow DOM v1 specifications in all browsers, use `custom-style` when you define *document-level* styles.
+To ensure that your styles behave according to the Shadow DOM v1 specifications in all browsers, use `custom-style` when you define *document-level* styles. `custom-style` is not included with `Polymer.Element` and must be imported separately.
+`custom-style` is included with the legacy `polymer.html` import.

 *Note: You should only use `custom-style` to define styles for the main document.
 To define styles for an element's local DOM, just use a `<style>` block.*